nilloc1204/sportsline-splits-scraper/README.md

 - Provides real-time progress updates during scraping
 - Simple web interface with intuitive start and download buttons

+## Requirements

+- Node.js v18+ (recommended: latest LTS)
+- Chrome or Chromium browser (Puppeteer will download a compatible version automatically, but you can use your system Chrome if preferred)
+- Internet connection (to access SportsLine and download dependencies)

 ## Installation

 1. Clone this repository